 Zero-hour classes ARE NOT included as counting toward the minimum of 3 classes per day as they don't bear the full five credits that classes within the block schedule do.
-Please note - officially registered Home School students may attend WMHS for one period or more per day but must remain enrolled at a minimum in one class period across the first semester.
+Please note - officially registered Home School students may attend WMHS for one period or more per day but must remain enrolled, at a minimum, in one class period across the first semester.

 Athletic Eligibility at WMHS - Students participate in athletics sponsored by WMHS must meet Colorado High School Activities Association (CHSAA) participation standards (section 1700 of the CHSAA by-laws).
 For the purposes of athletic eligibility at WMHS, students are required to match the 3-class minimum established for Full-Time status.
+If students are failing 2 classes at any time, they are deemed ineligible.